MOHAMEDELADIB/scrapy_django_dashboard/docs/getting_started.rst

   (beginnings/endings are marked with a unique string in the form ``RP_MP_{num}_START`` for using full-text search for orientation)

-* If you don't want your output saved to the Django DB but to a custom file you can use Scrapy`s build-in output options ``--output=FILE`` and ``--output-format=FORMAT`` to scrape items into a file.
+* If you don't want your output saved to the Django DB but to a custom file you can use Scrapy's build-in output options ``--output=FILE`` and ``--output-format=FORMAT`` to scrape items into a file.
 Use this without setting the ``-a do_action=yes`` parameter!